cliosight/Docs/README.md

 ![databases](https://miro.medium.com/v2/resize:fit:720/format:webp/1*MQ_QTZ0CGrNoiIe3y8ePgA.png)

 ## Support for Multiple Data Sources <a name="datasources"></a>
 Paid users of our platform will be able to add multiple datasources to a single account.
-Configurations can be added for those on a users' cloud VMs.
-Cloud database instances in Google Cloud SQL, Amazon RDS and Azure SQL Server are also supported.
+Configurations can be added for those on a users' cloud VMs or database instances in Google Cloud SQL, Amazon RDS and Azure SQL Server.

 Schemas created are segregated based on these datasources.
 Users on the free tier will have access to the in-built MySQL database only with a **shared connection pool**.

-One other advantage of being a paid user is the significantly faster upload speed for large volumes of data.
-This is made possible by dedicating resources, ensuring efficient transfer and processing.
-Data import option provided with forms will allow uploading bulk data from CSV files.
-Data from a report can be downloaded or exported to other datasources.
+One other advantage of being a paid user is dedicated resources, ensuring faster data transfer and processing.

 Example of a datasource definition:
 ```json